Care Package Ideas for Holiday Deployments

 • Playing cards

 Remember that it could take several weeks or more for your care package to arrive, so don’t send homemade items that will spoil.
-Also, don’t send chocolate goods either, since they could and most likely will melt when they sit on hot tarmacs and shipping areas.
-Dense, dry goods like the following are all great choices:
+Also, don’t send chocolate goods either, since they could melt when sitting on hot tarmacs and shipping areas.

 Daily Staples and Self-Care Items